akhst7/Ewing-s-sarcoma-scRNAseq-Analysis-based-on-GSE243347/Analysis.md

 ```
 TM574 cells have the lowerst overall value of the ```percentERCC``` , and these are all **CD45neg** cells.
 All thses observations suggest that the cluster 16 cells with relatively high expression of MT transcrips are most likely tumor cells in origin.

+# Conclusion(very premature)

+So I can go on and on like this but I would like to stop here.
+There definitely are more analyses to be done, particularly those described in their publation.
+This is a faily decent study with a series of reasonable analysis.
+However, I just think their analysis is not quite complete, and they left some analysis that are some unclear and questionable.
+Although their manuscript went through a peer review process, I dont know how good the process was, especially publising in a brand new journal even with well established **Caner Research**.
+I would definitely come back and  finish the rest of analyis pipelines.
+Untill then, I would leave my analysis at this.